 This thing lets you prep baby meals for an entire week.
 Meaning, one and done.
 The Magic Bullet baby food maker includes a batch bowl, a baby blend blade, a milling blade, and an easy pop silicone batch tray.
 You puree the baby food, put it in the storage cups, refrigerate them, and you're done.

 After filling the base with fruit, vegetables, or cooked meat, simply attach the crank on top and get down to grinding.
 Turn the crank until you reach the bottom of the mill, and you should have food of a perfect consistency for your hungry tot (although you can also add water or broth to the mill to make things easier, attain a different texture).
 What's nicer still about the OXO is that, at roughly the size of a coffee cup, it's small enough to bring to a restaurant or grandma's house.

-This is a one-and-done baby food maker.
 It comes with a hand blender to chop up the food, a bowl to contain the food, a freezer tray to freeze the food, and attachments for soups, sauces, smoothies, and other dishes.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.

 Looking for a formula you can trust to support your baby?
 Enspire is Enfamil’s closest formula to breast milk ever.
 It has Lactoferrin and MFGM which have been associated with fewer digestive and respiratory issues.